soumya-prabha-maiti/sci-cpy/README.md

 * `/Python` - Codes written in Python 3.
 Can also contain code having C code with Python Wrapper
 * `/C` - Contains numerical method codes implemented in C

-This reposittory must be useful for C and Python coders.
+This repository must be useful for C and Python coders.

 ## Languages Accepted
 * Python 3